Health effects of smoking tobacco: Erectile dysfunction

+Smoking is a key cause of erectile dysfunction (ED).
 The incidence of erectile dysfunction (difficulty achieving and maintaining a penile erection) is approximately 85 percent higher in men who smoke compared to men who do not smoke.
-Smoking is a key cause of erectile dysfunction (ED).
-It causes impotence because it promotes arterial narrowing and damages cells lining the inside of the arteries, thus leading to reduce penile blood flow.
+Smoking causes impotence because it promotes arterial narrowing and damages cells lining the inside of the arteries, thus leading to reduce penile blood flow.